 The AOI tool has been used to select a single terrace before measuring the roughness.

 Detection of terraces

 The terraces have been detected by using the particle analysis module.

-The 3D Visualization Studio allows users to render the surface in 3D.
+The 3D Visualization Studio allows to render the surface in 3D.
 In this 1-1-1 view the color bar has been edited assigning a different color to each terrace.